sushantanand1234-sudo/Inventory-Optimization/README.md

-# 📦 Demand Forecasting and Inventory Optimization using Prophet
+# 📦 Inventory Demand Forecasting & Inventory Optimization using Prophet, ARIMA & SARIMA

-## 📌 Project Overview

-Demand forecasting is a critical component of supply chain management.
-Accurate demand predictions enable organizations to optimize inventory levels, reduce operational costs, and improve customer satisfaction.

-In this project, a time-series forecasting model was developed using **Facebook Prophet** to forecast the demand of the **top-selling product** from the DataCo Supply Chain dataset.
-Based on the forecasted demand, inventory optimization metrics such as **Safety Stock**, **Reorder Point (ROP)**, and **Economic Order Quantity (EOQ)** were calculated to recommend an optimal inventory policy.
+An end-to-end Supply Chain Analytics project that forecasts future demand for the top-selling product and converts the forecast into actionable inventory optimization decisions.

+The project compares **Prophet**, **ARIMA**, and **SARIMA** forecasting models, performs automatic model selection, validates seasonality using autocorrelation analysis, and recommends inventory policies such as Safety Stock, Reorder Point, and EOQ.

 ---